rocky-linux/documentation/contrib_templates/general_notes.md

 ## REFERENCES:
-  Footnotes/Reference links (URLs, manpage websites, etc) Links to scripts, code and custom programs (for posterity in some cases if they originals might disappear )
+  Footnotes/Reference links (URLs, manpage websites, etc) Links to scripts, code and custom programs (for posterity in some cases if the originals might disappear )

 ## Plus all the things I've thought of in the past and can't remember